 Contact Valerie Esposito, Program Director

 Because environmental problems now and in the future are on a global scale, it's important to get an international perspective.
-In the Environmental Policy major, you will study environmental issues in the context of globalization and learn from the more innovative policies and laws instituted in other countries.
+In the Environmental Policy major, you will study environmental issues in the context of globalization and learn from the more innovative policies and laws implemented in other countries.

 "Global Appreciation" has emerged as an essential competency employers seek.
 Champlain has taken a proactive approach to cultivating this competency by ensuring that international learning is embedded in the College's curriculum.